rachelkriggs/explorePy/README.md

 [str()](https://www.rdocumentation.org/packages/utils/versions/3.5.2/topics/str): provides summary information about the dataframe, including some of the same information as above (i.e. dim, ncol and nrow). str() provides descriptive information about variable and data types in the dataframe.
 [is.na()](https://www.statmethods.net/input/missingdata.html): provides the number of missing values in the columns of the data frame.

+#### Installation

+To install explorePy, follow these instructions:

+1. Input the following into the Terminal: pip install git+https://github.com/UBC-MDS/explorePy.git
+2. The package is now installed and ready for use.

 ### Collaborators: